-This Securities Trading Policy (Policy) sets out Elixinol Wellness Limited's (Group) procedures for all Directors, officers and employees dealing in securities in the Group, and in some instances, other companies.
-The General Trading Policy applies to those persons defined below as Restricted Persons of the Group.
+- (a) This Securities Trading Policy (Policy) sets out Elixinol Wellness Limited's (Group) procedures for all Directors, officers, employees and contractors (employees) dealing in securities in the Group, and in some instances, other companies. - (b) The General Trading Policy applies to those persons defined below as Restricted Persons of the Group.
 Restricted Persons must restrict their buying and selling of the Group's securities within the Group trading window established by this Policy (i.e. times other than the closed periods) and must also comply with the Insider Trading Policy of the Group in section 2 below.